Rylan-Meilutis/Nozzle-Filament-Post-Processor/README.md

 ### Windows

-### You may need to whitelist the exe in your antivirus software, as it is not signed and because I use pyinstaller to create the exe, it may be flagged as a false positive.
+### You may need to whitelist the exe in your antivirus software, because I use pyinstaller to create the exe, it may be flagged as a false positive.
 #### if you are paranoid about running the exe, you can either build it from source (instructions coming soon) or use the python script.

 Download the postprocessor.zip file found in the release.